 - Is interchange plus the best pricing model?

 What is interchange plus?

 Interchange plus is the term used to describe a merchant account pricing model where a fixed markup is applied directly to interchange fees published by Visa, Mastercard, and Discover.

 You can view the current interchange fees by following the links below to Visa and MasterCard’s Web sites:

-Interchange = Credit card processing rates set by the card brand (Visa, MasterCard, Discover).
+Interchange = Credit card processing rates set by the card brands (Visa, Mastercard, Discover).

-The word “Plus” refers to the processor’s markup that’s applied to each credit card transaction.
+The word “plus” refers to the processor’s markup that is applied to each credit card transaction.
 The markup is typically expressed as basis points (explained below) accompanied by an authorization fee.